-Before we review each hormone, let's keep in mind that age, gender, sleep, nutrition, supplementation, and exercise will all vary our anabolic hormone response.
+Before we review each hormone, let's keep in mind that age, gender, sleep, nutrition, supplementation, and exercise will all cause one’s anabolic hormone response to vary.

 When protein and BCAAs are combined with exercise, growth hormone enhances the ingestion of amino acids and the synthesis of protein into the muscles for growth.
-Growth hormone will also help develop cartilage growth in our joints and help collagen production.
+Growth hormone will also help develop cartilage growth in our joints and aid in collagen production.

 Testosterone is the primary hormone that interacts with our muscles.
 The following exercises can help elevate testosterone:

 - Multi-Joint Barbell movements: snatch, clean and jerk, back or front squat, deadlifts, bench press